 For the avoidance of doubt, this means that once you have, after payment, selected the option to generate/deliver your documents:-

-- you DO NOT have the right to cancel the 'Will' and/or 'Lasting Power of Attorney' and/or 'Tenants in Common' (and/or any other) package(s)that you have ordered for electronic delivery;
+- you DO NOT have the right to cancel the 'Will' and/or any other package(s) that you have ordered for electronic delivery;

 - you DO NOT have the right to cancel any printed/bound documents that you have ordered; and

 - you DO have the right to cancel the Will Storage Service provided that you do so within the Cancellation Period.